bhits/phr-api/README.md

 Java has a default CA Certificates Store that allows it to trust well-known certificate authorities.
 For development and testing purposes, one might want to trust additional self-signed certificates.
 In order to override the default Java CA Certificates Store in a Docker container, one can mount a custom `cacerts` file over the default one in the Docker image as `docker run -d -v "/path/on/dockerhost/to/custom/cacerts:/etc/ssl/certs/java/cacerts" bhits/phr:latest`

-*NOTE: The `cacerts` references given in the both sides of volume mapping above are files, not directories.*
+*NOTE: The `cacerts` references given regarding volume mapping above are files, not directories.*

 [//]: # (## API Documentation)